-The Meteora is a series of monasteries in central Greece, spectacularly located on sandstone mountain tops.
+The Meteora is a series of monasteries in central Greece organized by the monastic community, spectacularly located on sandstone mountain tops.
 The word Meteora means “suspended in the air”, a fitting name for this sight.
 The monasteries that are still inhabited are open for visitors and are one of the most popular tourist destinations in mainland Greece.

 No one can say for sure how the idea has arisen of building these monasteries, but the first known person who came here for the solitude was the hermit Barnabas in 985 AD.
 In the 14th century, Neilos, who was the prior of Stagal, built a small church in Meteora, at the bottom of the rocks.
 Then the first monastery, Megalo Meteoro, was founded in 1382 by Athanasios, who legend says was carried by an eagle to the top.